deepanshuyadav22/text-to-speech/README.md

 # Text to Speech

-This software is developed mainly using some Python libraries and Tkinter framework.
 It supports text to speech (TTS) in 107 languages.
 It can perform TTS from on a letter to on a whole paragraph and it can also perform TTS on a text file.

 ### Requirements:
 1. Python environment
 2. Several libraries and modules
+3. An active intrenet connection

 ### Required libraries and modules:
 1. **tkinter:** This library has been used to make GUI.